matomo-org/matomo/tests/README.md

 ## Scheduled Reports Tests

 Piwik scheduled reports (HTML, PDF & SMS) are part of the integration test suite.
 They follow the same principles described in the INTEGRATION TESTS section of this document.

 Piwik scheduled reports can contain PNG graphs when the user specifies it.
 Depending on the system under test, generated images differ slightly.

-Including all variations in the expected files would not be convenient.
-Developers would need to run the tests under several environments before being able to commit their work.
-Excluding images altogether is not an option as they are an important feature.

 Therefore, PNG graphs are only tested if the system under test has the same characteristics as the integration server.
 The characteristics of the integration server are described in `IntegrationTestCase::canImagesBeIncludedInScheduledReports()`

-If your system does not comply to those characteristics, images will not be tested and PHPUnit will display the warning message contained in `IntegrationTestCase::alertWhenImagesExcludedFromTests()`.

-In this case, the integration test suite might pass on your box but fail on the integration server.
-This means your work altered the expected images.
-The standard procedure described in the INTEGRATION TESTS section needs to be applied :

- 1. find out if the change is expected (*)
- 2. a. if the change is expected, the expected files need to be updated (*)

-    b. if the change is not expected, there is a bug needing to be fixed

 (*) to analyse and/or generate the expected files, you can either

  - set up the vagrant piwik vm (which is used by the integration server) or
- - retrieve the files from the integration server.
+ - retrieve the files from the [builds artifacts](http://builds-artifacts.piwik.org/)

-## UI Tests
+## UI Screenshots Tests

 Piwik contains UI tests that work by taking a screenshot of a URL and comparing it with an expected screenshot.
 If the screenshots do not match, there is a bug somewhere.
 These